 M E 536 - Industrial Pollution Prevention

 Industrial pollution prevention for small quantity generators such as foundries, metal fabrication, electroplating, electronics, soldering, wood products, cleaning, degreasing, and coating.
 Study of emerging technologies for pollution prevention.
 Relationships among energy consumption, waste production, and productivity enhancement.
 Actual plant assessments.
-Prerequisite: consent of instructor.
+Prerequisite: Consent of instructor; or graduate standing.

 M E 537 - Building Energy Management

 The energy problem.
 Energy consumption patterns in existing and new buildings.
 Analysis of energy saving strategies for existing buildings; developing designs for new, energy efficient buildings, including reliability, comfort, and economic considerations.
 Formal oral presentations.

 M E 540 - Advanced Mechanical Vibrations

 Principles of vibrations in one or more degrees of freedom; application to machine members.
 Prerequisite: ME 341; MTH 224; or graduate standing.

 Mathematical modeling of mechanical, electrical, pneumatic, hydraulic, and hybrid physical systems emphasizing a unified approach such as the Bond graph technique.
 LaPlace, state-variable, and matrix formulation of models.
 Systems response characteristics, prediction, and analysis.
 Prerequisite: ME 341; or graduate standing.

 M E 547 - Fluid Power Control Systems